 2. Birdie Twitter Client For Linux

-There is one thing that you may not like about Birdie is that Birdie does not have any repository.
-You will have to install it downloading .deb file from Birdie website.
-Although they provide instructions on how to install Birdie on different operating systems but whenever Birdie gets update you need to manually update it (that's not good).
+One thing you might not like about Birdie is that it does not have a repository.
+You must install it by downloading the.deb file from the Birdie website.
+Although they provide instructions on how to install Birdie on various operating systems, whenever Birdie receives an update, you must manually update it (which is inconvenient).

-Birdie development was discontinued by Ivo Nunes, the main developer of the project, but because of the magical open-source development system the project was started back by one of the project lovers.
-Now the project is continued and soon we may have Birdie 2.0 (Out of the Nest – Birdie 2.0).
+Birdie development was halted by Ivo Nunes, the project’s main developer, but thanks to the magical open-source development system, the project was restarted by one of the project’s fans.
+The project is now being worked on, and we may soon have Birdie 2.0 (Out of the Nest – Birdie 2.0).